SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 Locating Ajax Elements
 ~~~~~~~~~~~~~~~~~~~~~~
-As was presented in the Test Types subsection above, a page element implemented with Ajax
+As was presented in the Types of Tests subsection above, a page element implemented with Ajax
 is an element that
 can be dynamically refreshed without having to refresh the entire page.
 The best way to locate and verify an Ajax element is to use the Selenium 2.0 WebDriver API.
 It was specifically designed to address testing of Ajax elements where Selenium 1 has some
 limitations.

-In Selenim 2.0 you use the waitFor() method to wait for a page element to become available.
+In Selenium 2.0 you use the waitFor() method to wait for a page element to become available.
 The parameter is a By object which is how WebDriver implements locators.
 This is explained in detail in the WebDriver chapters.

 To do this with Selenium 1.0 (Selenium-RC) a bit more coding is involved, but it